SERG-Delft/delftswa/2020/assignment.md

 - Would automation tools help?
 - What is missing in the project to leverage energy efficiency?

 <!--
-#### Essay 4.ETH: Ethics

 #### Essay 5.QUA: Deeper Quality Assessment
 -->

 #### Essay 4.OTH: Topic of choice

 A topic of choice, specific to your project.
-This can be based on documentation of your project, architectural literature you'd like to understand and apply to your project, or on one of the industrial guest lectures.
+This can be based on

+- documentation of your project,
+- architectural literature you'd like to understand and apply to your project,
+- one of the industrial guest lectures
+- one of your earlier essays, where you could not elaborate certain aspects in the first version.
+For example, essay 3 lists many possible asepcts, and you may have deliberately  skipped some of those in essay 3.
+Expand those in essay 4.

 If you pick this option, consult the teachers first with a short proposal (a few sentences) explaining what you'd like to investigate, and how this is relevant to your project.

 <!--